ccadran/ccadran/README.md

 ## Hello 👋

-I'm Clario, a junior front-end developer, always looking for the best way to create engaging digital experiences.🌱
+I'm Clario, a front-end developer, always looking for the best way to create engaging digital experiences.🌱

 Currently learning Three.js with Bruno Simon's course🚀, I completed an internship where I perfected my React skills by completely redesigning a [school website](https://lenvoldespapillons33.fr/) ! 💼